bksaiki/Minim/src/gc/README.md

 ```c
 void *GC_calloc(size_t nmem, size_t size);
 ```
-Allocates an array of `nmem` elements, each of which is `size` bytes.
+Allocates an array of `nmem` elements, each of which is `size` bytes, that will be collected when no pointer references it.
-Initializes all bits to 0.
+Sets all bits to 0.
-Like `GC_malloc(size)`, this memory will be garbage collected.

 ```c
 void *GC_realloc(void *ptr, size_t size);